-We’re pleased to offer a package this year designed specifically for the serious photographer.
-If you sign up for the Photographer’s Package you will be placed in specially designated blinds, positioned for the best lighting, with a maximum of 2 people, so you will have a guaranteed front row seat the entire morning.
+We’re pleased to offer a package designed specifically for the serious photographer.
+If you sign up for the Photographer’s Package you will be placed in specially designated blinds, positioned for the best lighting, with a guaranteed front row seat the entire morning, with a maximum of 6 people per day.
 You will drive your own vehicle to the lek area, about 1 hour away (note the lek used for the Photographer’s Package is not on the Selman Ranch).
 You can return to the Selman Ranch house for brunch and then have access the entire day and evening to all areas of the Selman Ranch, which offers an abundance of photographic opportunities, including blinds at a wildlife feeding station and water source that can be used in late afternoon or evening.

 Depending on lek locations blinds on the Selman Ranch leks may also be available for your use in the late afternoon, since the birds will often return to the leks at that time.
 So you can have a second opportunity, in different light, to photograph the birds!

-The number of spots is limited, so register early.
-The price for blind use and all day access to the Ranch is $200 per day.
+The number of daily spots is limited to six, so register early.
+The price for blind use and all day access to the Selman Ranch is $275 per day.